 When this is turned off, letters on the keyboard will be uppercase regardless of whether the Shift or Caps Lock keys are active.
 With Show Lowercase Keys enabled, letters on the keyboard will be lowercase until you press the Shift or Caps Lock key, at which point the keyboard switches from uppercase to lowercase keys.

-I find this behavior more logical because it makes it that much easier to distinguish between the two states of iOS’s incredibly confusing Shift key.
+I find the second default behavior more logical because it makes it easier to distinguish between the two states of iOS’s incredibly confusing Shift key.
+But you can choose to go all uppercase if you like.
+Anytime you find the uppercase keyboard looks distracting, you can switch back to the lowercase keys by turning on the toggle for Show Lowercase Keys.